C191068/Ali_Khatami_EtherJS6/README.md

 Now i changed it back to abi <br>

-If we give our code just this huge byte code thing <br>
+If we give our code just this huge byte code thing it gonna be really hard <br>] for any processor to decompile this <br>